aaronpeikert/musigma/orga-questions.md

 # Organizational Questions

 To be diskussed at the first Meetup
+0. What is a cool name for that "Meetup"?
 1. What rythm to follow?
 2. Should the meetup be public?
 3. What preperation?